panchangtao/wagon/README.md

 ## Contributing

-See the [CONTRIBUTING](https://github.com/go-interpreter/license/blob/master/CONTRIBUTE.md) guide for pointers on how to contribute to `go-interpreter` and `wagon`.
+See the [CONTRIBUTING](https://github.com/panchangtao/license/blob/master/CONTRIBUTE.md) guide for pointers on how to contribute to `panchangtao` and `wagon`.